 Beyond the EEOC’s Guidance, there are other legal and practical considerations that employers should contemplate when deciding whether they should mandate the COVID-19 vaccine, including but not limited to:

 informed of the benefits of vaccinations.”
 Potentially relevant, however, OSHA also cautioned that, with respect to employer-mandated vaccination policies, “an employee who refuses vaccination because of a reasonable belief that he or she has a medical condition that creates a real danger of serious illness or death (such as serious reaction to the vaccine) may be protected under Section 11(c) of [OSHA] pertaining to whistleblower rights.”

-that the implementation of any COVID-19 vaccination requirement will be a mandatory subject of bargaining about which the employer will have to negotiate and reach an agreement with the union before implementing.
+- If an employer has any employees represented by a union, it is likely that the implementation of any COVID-19 vaccination requirement will be a mandatory subject of bargaining about which the employer will have to negotiate and reach an agreement with the union before implementing.
 While unions may not

 - Even in a non-union setting, employers will need to allow for certain “protected concerted activities” under Section 7 of the National Labor Relations Act such as groups of employees discussing the vaccination policy among themselves and/or banding together to oppose vaccination.
 Disciplining or terminating employees who fail to comply with a mandatory vaccination policy could lead to an unfair labor practice charge before the National Labor Relations Board if they engage in such protected activities.

 compensation claims should any employee have an adverse reaction to an employer-mandated vaccine.

 - In addition to legal considerations, employers also need to be prepared for potential pushback and employee morale issues associated with mandating vaccination.
 While the public’s willingness to receive a COVID-19 vaccine has increased over the past two months, there still appears to be a substantial percentage of Americans who would not get vaccinated at this time for any number of reasons beyond those that might require a reasonable accommodation, including more secular, philosophical or personal opposition to vaccination generally or a concern about the COVID-19 vaccine specifically.
 Employers will need to be sensitive to and give serious consideration

 to such concerns from their employees and the problems that might arise if a significant portion of their workforce is not willing to receive a vaccine when it becomes available to them, including being put in the difficult position of adhering to and enforcing the mandate or deviating from the mandate for certain employees but not for others, which may increase the risk of discrimination claims.

 - Employers should also keep in mind that the COVID-19 vaccine is not going to be a fail-safe for providing a safe working environment, at least in the short term, and employers likely will have to continue many of the same safety protocols for a period of time even after a vaccine becomes generally available.
 This should factor into an employer’s

 cost-benefit analysis of whether a mandatory policy is right for its business and also if a mandate is truly necessary for the business in light of continued mask wearing, physical distancing, remote work, and other recommended steps to prevent the spread of COVID-19 in the workplace that can be expected for the foreseeable future and in light of the other legal and practical concerns discussed above.

 - Regardless of whether employers decide to make vaccination voluntary or mandatory, employers should also consider steps they can take to encourage employees to get vaccinated, including developing a campaign to educate employees and promote vaccination (e.g., hosting education sessions regarding the safety, efficacy and benefits of vaccination, putting up

 posters in high-traffic areas about the importance of vaccination, posting information and articles regarding vaccination on the company intranet, posting information about when and where employees can get the vaccination, sending a company email encouraging vaccination, etc.) and providing paid time off for employees to get the vaccine and recover from any potential side effects.

 Similar to most employer decisions during this pandemic, this is a new and rapidly developing area that is going to require employers to remain nimble and be willing to adapt and respond to the constantly changing legal, scientific, political and public opinion landscape.
 We will continue to closely monitor